romaanchak-Rishabh/-totalitycorp-frontend-challenge-/README.md

 Since this is a basic front-end project, so to deploy this project, simply download the folder and run the HTML file on your live server.

-To open the live website, it is uploaded on github pages.
+To open the live website, it is uploaded on vercel and github pages.

+Here is the vercel link : https://totalitycorp-frontend-challenge-silk.vercel.app/

+Here is the github pages link : https://romaanchak-rishabh.github.io/totalitycorp-frontend-challenge/